Can supervise: YES

 Li, H, Luo, Z, Zhang, N, Gao, L & Brown, T 2016, 'Integrated design of cellular composites using a level-set topology optimization method', Computer Methods in Applied Mechanics and Engineering, vol. 309, pp. 453-475.View/Download from: UTS OPUS or Publisher's site

 This paper proposes a hierarchical multi-scale topology optimization method for the design of integrated materials and structures by taking advantage of both cellular composites and functionally graded materials.
 The topology optimization involves two scales: firstly, macrostructural design using SIMP to generate an overall multilayered layout with free material distribution involving intermediate densities; and secondly, microstructural design to produce periodic cellular composite for each layer, by integrating the numerical homogenization into a level set approach.
 Thus, the cellular composites will be characterized by variation in microstructures and the corresponding changes of properties over layers.
 The proposed method can generate new artificial composites similar to functionally graded materials but layer-based, to achieve multifunctional properties for energy absorption, anti-impact, thermal isolation, etc. Several numerical examples are used to demonstrate the effectiveness of this method.

 Brown, T 2018, 'a simple spring-loaded', pittsburgh.

-Hayati, H, Walker, P, Mahdavi, F, Stephenson, R, Brown, T & Eager, D 2018, 'A Comparative Study of Rapid Quadrupedal Sprinting and Turning Dynamics on Different Terrains and Conditions: Racing Greyhounds Galloping Dynamics', Volume 4A: Dynamics, Vibration, and Control, ASME 2018 International Mechanical Engineering Congress and Exposition, ASME, Pittsburgh, Pennsylvania, USA.View/Download from: UTS OPUS or Publisher's site
+Hayati, H, Walker, P, Mahdavi, F, Stephenson, R, Brown, T & Eager, D 2018, 'A Comparative Study of Rapid Quadrupedal Sprinting and Turning Dynamics on Different Terrains and Conditions: Racing Greyhounds Galloping Dynamics', Volume 4A: Dynamics, Vibration, and Control, ASME 2018 International Mechanical Engineering Congress and Exposition, ASME, Pittsburgh, Pennsylvania, USA, pp. 1-7.View/Download from: UTS OPUS or Publisher's site

 Hayati, H, Walker, P, Brown, T, Kennedy, P & Eager, D 2018, 'A simple spring-loaded inverted pendulum (SLIP) model of a bio-inspired quadrupedal robot over compliant terrains', Proceedings of the ASME 2018 International Mechanical Engineering Congress and Exposition IMECE2018, International Mechanical Engineering Congress and Exposition, ASME, USA.View/Download from: UTS OPUS or Publisher's site